Ep. 15 Why Invest in Private Lending?

 Yeah, maybe we look at that.
 Maybe we don't.
 You want to look at superior deals, lowest risk deals, best return deals, get the right combination there.

 Rob Anton: Exactly.
 And I must say just by putting a shingle, on the building, doesn't grant you that you do have to work at it.
-So it is part of properly operating a private lending .Business.
+So it is part of properly operating a private lending business.

 Yeah.
 So just from our discussions before we did this, we had a number of questions.
 What's the common philosophy or mentality that you see from private lenders on the street when putting out loans?